 A designation made by the U.S. federal government when students with financial need complete the Free Application for Federal Student Aid (FAFSA).
 With the exception of a small number of service-related jobs, FWS status makes no difference for a student's eligibility for term-time employment at Yale.
 It does not affect a student's wages, hours, or chances of being employed.

-U.S. citizens and permanent residents should submit tax returns to IDOC, which is the most efficient way for Student Financial Services to access and analyze information on tax returns.
-Submitting U.S. tax returns directly to SFS can slow down the processing of financial aid applications.
+- All prospective and continuing students should submit tax returns to IDOC, which is the most efficient way for Student Financial Services to access and analyze information on tax returns.

-Prospective students applying for 2017-2018, including both Early Action and Regular Decision, should submit 2015 U.S. tax returns to IDOC.
-You must first complete the CSS Profile.
+- Prior to using IDOC, you must complete the CSS Profile.
 Within a few business days of completing the Profile, you will receive an e-mail with an IDOC ID and instructions for uploading documents.

-Canadian and international tax returns cannot be indexed at IDOC for your Yale application and must be submitted directly to Student Financial Services.
+- Canadian and international tax returns can now be indexed at IDOC for your Yale application.

 When you submit your tax documents to IDOC, the confidentiality of your information is ensured just as if you had submitted the documents directly to Yale Student Financial Services.
 The College Board will electronically store your information in a secure environment, and the paper copies of your documents will not be retained.
 Your IDOC submission will be communicated only to Yale Student Financial Services.